emotion-js/emotion/packages/primitives-core/README.md

 ### `createStyled(StyleSheet)`

-`createStyled` also accepts a platform specific `StyleSheet` method for creating styles, and returns a function that returns a function that returns a styled component.
-You can assign primitives to it for example - `View`
+`createStyled` also accepts a platform specific `StyleSheet` method for creating styles.
+It returns a function to which primitives can be assigned for example - `View`, `Text`, and it returns a styled component.

 ```js
 import { StyleSheet, View, Text } from 'react-native'